DataVolumeXYZ/DataVolumeXYZ/_posts/2023-04-01-DataDojo-PowerBI-CommunityOfPractice-02.md

 - Testimonials from four Data Dojo members who had already been using Power BI in their day-to-day jobs, experienced first-hand the benefits of data-driven decision making, and successfully collaborated on at least one Power BI project with one or more colleagues from other departments
 - Our next steps
   - Added everyone who attended the workshop to our private Yammer group, and encouraged them to introduce themselves, ask questions, share ideas, and vote on dates and topics for future workshops
-  - Provided a list of Power BI learning resources for those who wanted to dive in right away
+  - Provided [a list of Power BI learning resources]() for those who wanted to dive in right away

 # Our Second Workshop

 We held our second Data Dojo workshop about a month later, this time with twenty members in attendance!
-Here's an outline of what we covered:
+Here's an outline of what we covered (slide deck [here]()):
 - **The Five Types of Data Analytics:**
   1. Descriptive — *"What happened, where, and when?"*
   2. Diagnostic — *"Why did it happen?"*